tonioseiler/museum-plus-for-craft-cms/README.md

         composer require furbo/museum-plus-for-craft-cms

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for MuseumPlus for CraftCMS.

+4. (Optional) If you update the plugin from Craft CMS 4, you will need to execute:

+        craft migrate/all

 ## Overview